Here's how mapping may help save the Great Barrier Reef

 The whole thing

-Dr. Robin Beaman and professor Jody Webster have a bold goal.
+Robin Beaman and Jody Webster have a bold goal.
 The James Cook University researchers have created a computerized 3D model of the entire Great Barrier Reef.
-They're using multibeam sonar, a technique that was pioneered in the 1970s and refined over decades.
+They're using multibeam sonar, a technique pioneered in the 1970s and refined over decades.

 The technique involves bouncing acoustic pulses off the seabed and measuring the time it takes for the echo to return.
 Since they know how fast the sound is moving, they can calculate how deep the water is.
 It reveals the shape of the reef's seafloor in startling detail.